jonathanstark/FastActive/README.md

     }
     ```

-__NOTE:__ You can change the class name from the default of `active` to whatever you like by editing the second param passed into the immediately invoked function expression (see the last line of the unminified snippet).
+__NOTE:__ You can change the class name from the default of `active` to whatever you like by editing the third param passed into the immediately invoked function expression (see the last line of the unminified snippet).

 ## Discussion